Sitecore-Community/Sitecore.Speak.Guidance/Application Development/General Guidelines/ApplicationDefinitionStorage.md

 1. Create the application Dashboard page, which is the application's default initial page and is also known as the root page, directly under the application folder.
 Use the name **Dashboard** and the **/templates/branches/applications/DashboardPage** branch.

-1. Create all other pages accessible from the Dashboard page as sub-items under the Dashboard page.
+1. Create all other pages accessible from the Dashboard page as sub-items under the Dashboard page, so that the navigation components, such as the Breadcrumb, can generate an appropriate structure.

 1. Create a **Settings** folder directly under the application folder.
 Create folders under the Settings folder to store non-page related definition items, such as for common text, templates, field value enumerations, and so on.
 Give these folders appropriate names, such as Templates or Common Text.